GS1 presented for the first time at top international product safety event

 GS1 participated in a panel with Monique Goyens, Director General, BEUC (European Consumers Association), Daniele Sartori, Quality and compliance director, Artsana, Yunsong Wang, Deputy Director General of the Bureau of Quality and Development, State Administration for Market Regulation (SAMR), and Tim Lorenz, Managing Director, Reer.

-The European Commission and some national regulators are willing to update the General product safety directive, to enable more efficient recalls and to enhance consumers’ safety also when they buy online.
-Since open standards for product identification and data sharing are already implemented by industry, GS1 stands ready to engage more with businesses and regulators to allow, among others, the identification of single components or of single substances inside finished articles and to link locations identification with product data.
+The European Commission and some national regulators are willing to update the general product safety directive, to enable more efficient recalls and to enhance consumers’ safety also when they buy online.
+Since open standards for product identification and data sharing are already implemented by industry, GS1 stands ready to engage more with businesses and regulators to allow, amongst others, the identification of single components or of single substances inside finished articles and to link locations identification with product data.

 The pledge commitment is to: “take actions to keep online shoppers safe from harmful products”.
 From the EU Commission’s perspective, this should contribute to “the faster removal of dangerous non-food consumer products offered for sale online”.